-We are only a month into the new year and already there have been a number of events that we classify as remarkable in nature, which will have long lasting effects on financial markets.
+We are only a few weeks into the new year and already there have been a number of events that we classify as remarkable in nature, which will have long lasting effects on financial markets.

 An eventful year